cjblack/NPA/README.md

 lfp = get_lfp_data(directory) # load data
-t, f, mwt = plot_spectrogram(lfp, 0) # plot the spectrogram for the first channel and get the time and frequency vectors, and morlet wavelet transform in return
+t, f, mwt = plot_spectrogram(lfp, 0) # plot the spectrogram for the first channel and get the time and frequency vectors, and morlet wavelet transform in return f, pxx = plot_power_spectra(lfp, 0) # plot the spectrogram for the first channel and get the frequency and psd vectors in return

 ```
 ### Plotting LFP channels together